Victoria University

 What you will study

-To attain the Master of Professional Psychology, students are required to complete 96 credit points consisting of:
+To attain the Master of Professional Psychology, students will be required to complete 96 credit points of core units.

 Core units